-Taking into account the new challenges related to health (One Health):
+Taking into account the new challenges related to health (One Health) :

 Promote the establishment of village woods composed mainly of medicinal plants to strengthen the local health system.
-Indeed, Covid19 had a very important impact in the nonmobilization of the budget.
+Indeed, Covid-19 had a very important impact on the non-mobilization of the budget.
 Given the pandemic and the priorities defined by the state, the budget has been greatly reduced in favour of health.
-This situation challenges the state in the management of the pandemic and the orientation that must be given to the forestry sector as a habitat and as a supplier of goods and services for the health of the populations.
+This situation challenges the state in the management of the pandemic and the orientation that must be given to the forestry sector as a habitat as well as a supplier of goods and services for the health of populations.
 Therefore, the Agency has redefined its strategy by emphasizing biodiversity, habitat management, food security through a strong contribution of forest fruits and other NTFPs.